gmac/graphql-stitching-ruby/README.md

 - [Document](./docs/document.md) - manages a parsed GraphQL request document.
 - [Planner](./docs/planner.md) - builds a cacheable query plan for a request document.
 - [Executor](./docs/executor.md) - executes a query plan with given request variables.
-- [Shaper](./docs/shaper.md) - takes the raw output of the executor and prepares it for delivery.

 ## Merged types